 1. Your Open House is Your Audition

-Buyers, sellers, neighbors, and everyone in between is coming to watch you, and you need to impress them.
-Taking the time to make that impression on people might not lead to business today, but the impression I make today will affect their decision on whom to work with in the future.
+Buyers, sellers, neighbors, and everyone in between are coming to watch you, and you need to impress them.
+Taking the time to make that impression on people might not lead to business today, but the impression you make today will affect their decision on whom to work with in the future.
 People are always looking for others in the community they would like to work with one day, which means they need to remember you.